 - Skin wrinkling around the mouth

 - Distortion of other facial features

-- Jaw (ATM or temporomandibular joint) dolor, facial pain, and headaches
+- Jaw (TMJ or temporomandibular joint) dolor, facial pain, and headaches

 - Difficulty speaking and communicating

 - Inadequate nutrition as a result of the inability to chew properly and painlessly